wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/new-css.md

   - A way to do [masonry](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Masonry_Layout) layouts have been proposed but only available in Safari technical preview.
 This trend was popular 12-13 years ago when I was consulting, and it always needed JavaScript to calculate the layout.
 Even with open source projects to solve this for you, it was typically a heavy-weight process to read the size of every dom node in the grid to do the math to position each element.
 Despite being a design edge case, this would be great to have natively.
   - [Subgrid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Subgrid) is also very cool.
 I made a little experiement page with it over here: [/experiments/subgrid](/experiments/subgrid)
 - variables.
 I know, I know, these aren't exactly new either, but the point is that you can finally use them everywhere without hesitation.
-  - Variable are perfect for with responsive design, by using media queries to set variables to override styles without having to repeat selectors.
+  - Variables are perfect for responsive design, by using media queries to set variables to override styles without having to repeat selectors.
+  - Combined with `@layer`, variables create a powerful theming system where you can organize color tokens in a theme layer that cascades predictably through your entire stylesheet.